oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 The structure of JADN type definitions defined in [Section 3.1](#31-type-definitions) is intended to remain stable indefinitely.
 Options enable evolution without affecting this structure.

-BaseType uses the derived enumeration extension ([Section 3.3.3](#333-derived-enumerations)) for compactness and consistency.
-No other extensions are used.

 The default FieldName format ([Section 3.1.1](#311-naming-requirements)) is overridden to permit upper-case names in JADN-Type.
 ```